-A well-designed third space can accommodate a range of different functions in one location, increasing productivity and creativity by offering employees a range of different ways to work.
-When adding a third space to your office design, keep in mind the mobility of the space, the comfort and the aesthetics in order to make the space a functional and enjoyable place to be.
+A well-designed third space can accommodate a range of functions in one location, increasing productivity and creativity by offering employees different ways to work.
+When adding a third space to your office design, keep in mind the mobility of the space, the comfort, and the aesthetics to make the space a functional and enjoyable place to be.

-Mobility is key.
-The third space won’t work if your employees are chained to their desks day in and day out.
+The third space won’t work if your employees are chained to their desks all day.
 If possible, give your employees the option to work with a laptop, and then give them the freedom to work with their laptop anywhere they want.
-Even if your company hasn’t quite gotten on board with working from home yet, allowing employees to work in other areas of the office aside from their desk will get those creative juices flowing, energize them and make them overall more productive employees.
+Even if your company hasn’t embraced working from home yet, allowing employees to work in other areas of the office aside from their desk will get those creative juices flowing, energize them, and make them more productive.

-Let them lounge.
-A third space should in essence feel like a home away from home, and you wouldn’t fill your home with a bunch of uncomfortable furniture, would you?
+A third space should feel like a home away from home, and you wouldn’t fill your home with a bunch of uncomfortable furniture, would you?
 Of course not.
-That’s exactly why we recommend equipping your office with a comfortable lounge area complete with sofas, arm chairs, coffee tables and maybe even a television.
-Now that your employees have the freedom to work anywhere in the office, you’ll notice more and more of them using these comfortable lounge areas to get their work done.
-Not only will changing up the scenery foster a greater capacity for creativity, but it will also boost morale, giving employees a new found enjoyment for their work.
+That’s exactly why we recommend equipping your office with a comfortable lounge area complete with sofas, armchairs, coffee tables, and maybe even a television.
+Now that your employees have the freedom to work anywhere in the office, you’ll notice more of them using these comfortable lounge areas to get their work done.
+Changing up the scenery fosters a greater capacity for creativity and boosts morale, giving employees a newfound enjoyment for their work.

-Bring in a beautiful breakroom.
 Even if you don’t have space for a full lounge, most offices have a breakroom, and you should design it wisely.
-Countless studies have proven the importance of stepping away from your workstation from time to time to reenergize, and creating a beautiful breakroom will keep employees inspired during the time they’re away from their desks.
-It’s important to design a space that employees will actually want to spend time in.
-That way, you’re increasing the chance employees will utilize the space and take that extra time to relax during the day.
+Studies have proven the importance of stepping away from your workstation from time to time to reenergize, and creating a beautiful breakroom will keep employees inspired while they’re away from their desks.
+It’s important to design a space in which employees want to spend time.
+That way, you increase the chance employees will utilize the space and take that extra time to relax during the day.